KiaraTesen/VA_InverseOptimizationProblem/AdditionalInformation/Instructions.md

   cargo build
   cargo run
   ```
-* Don't close the terminal.
+* Don't close the Powershell terminal.

 #### In other terminal: